-The policy of the Math and Science Academy school board is that students with communicable diseases not be excluded from attending school in their usual daily attendance setting so long as their health permits and their attendance does not create a significant risk of the transmission of illness to students or employees of Math and Science Academy.
-A procedure for minimizing interruptions to learning resulting from communicable diseases will be established by Math and Science Academy in its IEP and Section 504 team process, if applicable, and in consultation with community health and private health care providers.
+It is the policy of the BOD that students with communicable diseases not be excluded from attending school in their usual daily attendance setting so long as their health permits and their attendance does not create a significant risk of the transmission of illness to students or employees of MSA.
+A procedure for minimizing interruptions to learning resulting from communicable diseases will be established by MSA in its IEP and Section 504 team process, if applicable, and in consultation with community health and private health care providers.
 Procedures for the inclusion of students with communicable diseases will include any applicable educational team planning processes, including the review of the educational implications for the student and others with whom the student comes into contact.